 2. Press Release Distribution Service

 Thankfully, gone are the days of sending journalists press releases one by one via email.
-Today press release distribution services allow you to send your story to multiple lists of journalists in a few simple clicks.
+Today, PR tools like press release distribution services allow you to send your story to multiple lists of journalists in a few simple clicks.
 This not only saves time but gives you the confidence of knowing your press release is going where it’s intended.

 A good press release distribution service should also allow you to schedule your press releases.
 If you want to ensure your press release sits at the top of a journalists email when they start their day you should be able to schedule it so that it is sent early in the morning without rising at the crack of dawn.
 You should be able to send press releases with minute accuracy at any time of the day or night.

 The service should be easy to navigate and easy to use.
 A few simple clicks and your press release should be on its way.